By Robert D. Lafsky, MD

-Robert D. Lafsky, MD is a gastroenterologist and internist in Lansdowne, VA.
+Robert D. Lafsky is a gastroenterologist in Virginia.

 It’s been a year since Dr. Lawrence Weed passed on at 93.
 He got a mention in HIStalk and a longer obituary in the New York Times, where he’s credited as a major innovator in the organization and computerization of medical records.